BriceNocenti/tabxplor/README.md

   `pct`)

 - `ci` : confidence intervals

+- `rr` : relative risks, needed to calculate odds ratio

+- `or` : odds ratios (or relative risks ratios)

 - `in_totrow` : `TRUE` if the cell is part of a total row, `FALSE` otherwise (logical)